qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_analysis.rst

   ("elevation@1" >= 0) * "elevation@1"

-In other words, for every cell greater than or equal to 0, keep its original value by multiplying it by 1.
-Otherwise set it to 0.
+In other words, for every cell greater than or equal to 0 the conditional expression evaluates to 1, which keeps the original value by multiplying it by 1.
+Otherwise the conditional expression evaluates to 0, which sets the raster value to 0.
 This creates the mask on the fly.

 If you want to classify a raster -- say, for instance into two elevation classes, you can